-During, and since the end of, the year ended 31 December 2022, AMP Limited (the Company's ultimate parent company) maintained, and paid the premium for, directors' and officers' and company reimbursement insurance for the benefit of all of the officers of the AMP group (including each director, secretary and senior manager of the Company) against certain liabilities (including legal costs) as permitted by the Corporations Act 2001.
+During, and since the end of, the financial year ended 30 June 2024, AMP Limited (the Company's ultimate parent company) maintained, and paid the premium for, directors' and officers' and company reimbursement insurance for the benefit of all of the officers of the AMP group (including each director, secretary and senior manager of the company) against certain liabilities (including legal costs) as permitted by the Corporations Act 2001.
 The insurance policy prohibits disclosure of the nature of the liabilities covered, the amount of the premium payable and the limit of liability.